-The outcome of equal protection challenges to disparities in funding of education between districts could have a great impact on the way all goods and services are provided at the local level.
+73 The outcome of equal protection challenges to disparities in funding of education between districts could have a great impact on the way all goods and services are provided at the local level.
 For example, assume residents of a relatively poor municipality claim they are receiving a lower level of police services than residents of a relatively wealthy municipality.
 Challenges can be made that are very similar to those made in the school finance cases, i.e., police services are funded primarily from local taxes, wealthier areas can spend more on technologies for police, can hire more officers per capita, and afford more and better equipment than is found in poorer local municipalities.
-Is being safe in your home and on the streets just as (Footnote continued on next page...)

-have less spent on their education solely as a result of the school district in which they reside.74
+Is being safe in classification allows some students to have less spent on their education solely as a result of the school district in which they reside.74

-The impact of determining that a right is fundamental, as developed by the federal courts under the Fourteenth Amendment, is to shift the burden to the government to show not only that it had an interest, but that it had a compelling interest to do what it did when treating people differently.
-Unlike the "rational basis test," the strict scrutiny test allows courts to determine what constitutes a compelling interest so that courts can inquire into the wisdom of legislative or administrative action.
-75 or more important than receiving an education?
-This possible extension of this rationale to other governmental services, perhaps, is the reason that "second wave" cases based on state equal protection provisions were largely unsuccessful.
+The impact of determining that a right is fundamental, as developed by the federal courts under the Fourteenth Amendment, is to shift the burden to the government to show not only that it had an interest, but [141] that it had a compelling interest to do what it did when treating people differently.
+Unlike the "rational basis test," the strict scrutiny test allows courts to determine what constitutes a compelling interest so that courts can inquire into the wisdom of legislative or administrative action.75